ctrueden/equilibrium/_pages/reliquaries/lamp-of-seeming.md

 Currently in the SPI's possession.

-Preliminary research suggests that it grants wishes tainted by the wielder’s heart.
+Preliminary research suggests that it grants wishes tainted by the wielder's heart.